Tim2313/OrderBook/README.md

 - Run the following command to build the JAR file: `mvn clean package`

 ## Usage
+You need to copy input file to the same directory which you move your project.jar.
-- To start the program with the following command: `java -jar <your-project>.jar`
+To execute the program with the following command: `java -jar <your-project>.jar`.

+- If input file is present:
+Program will give you an error.

+- If there is no input file
+Program will give you an output file.

 ## Pre-requisites:
 Before building and running the program, make sure